pytorch/pytorch/docs/source/hub.rst

 - Entrypoint function should **ALWAYS** return a model(nn.module).
 - Pretrained weights can either be stored local in the github repo, or loadable by ``torch.hub.load_state_dict_from_url()``.
-In the example above ``torchvision.models.resnet.resnet18`` handles ``pretrained``, you can also optionally put the following logic in the entrypoint.
+In the example above ``torchvision.models.resnet.resnet18`` handles ``pretrained``, alternatively you can put the following logic in the entrypoint.

 ::
-    # The following logic is REQUIRED if pretrained is not handled by _resnet18
-    if pretrained:
+    if kwargs.get('pretrained', False):
         # For checkpoint saved in local repo
         model.load_state_dict(<path_to_saved_checkpoint>)

         # For checkpoint saved elsewhere
         checkpoint = 'https://download.pytorch.org/models/resnet18-5c106cde.pth'
         model.load_state_dict(torch.hub.load_state_dict_from_url(checkpoint, progress=False))

 Important Notice